Skip to content

 What Is Media Sanitization?

-Media sanitization is the process of removing data stored on an electronic media device in a way that ensures it cannot be easily retrieved by third parties.
+Media sanitization is the process of removing access to data stored on information storage media in a way that ensures it cannot be easily retrieved by third parties.
 After correctly sanitizing a device, the data that has been removed should be unrecoverable even with the assistance of advanced forensic tools.
-In addition to removing the files and folders from your electronic media device, the sanitization process will securely remove all Data Remanence.

 NIST’s 3 Sanitization Methods: Clear, Purge, Destroy